shivshankardayal/Kunjika/README.md

 "It is software made up of bugs."

 **Update**
-Look at <a href="https://github.com/shivshankardayal/memoir">memoir</a> for further development.
+Look at <a href="https://github.com/Nalanda-Labs/kunjika">memoir</a> for further development.
+This is a complete rewrite of original kunjika.

 It started as Stackoverflow clone but now I have implemented some features which are not there in Stackoverflow so calling Kunjika a clone is not appropriate.